wamp-proto/wamp-proto/spec/README.md

 When the request for publication cannot be fulfilled by the *Broker*, the *Broker* sends back a `PUBLISH_ERROR` message to the *Publisher*

     [PUBLISH_ERROR, PUBLISH.Request|id, Error|uri]

-The `PUBLISH.Request` is the ID from the original publication request. `Error` is an URI that gives the error of why the request could not be fulfilled.
+ * `PUBLISH.Request` is the ID from the original publication request.
+ * `Error` is an URI that gives the error of why the request could not be fulfilled.

 *Example*